malishav/OSCOAP/draft-selander-ace-object-security.md

 ## Security Context Derivation ## {#sec-context-est-section}

-Given a shared secret keying material and common key derivation function, the client and server can derive the security context necessary to run OSCOAP.
+Given a shared secret keying material and a common key derivation function, the client and server can derive the security context necessary to run OSCOAP.
 The procedure described here assumes that the keying material is uniformly random and that the key derivation function is HKDF {{RFC5869}}.
-(This is e.g. the case after having used EDHOC {{I-D.selander-ace-cose-ecdhe}}.)
+This is for example the case after having used EDHOC {{I-D.selander-ace-cose-ecdhe}}.

 Assumptions: